Herman Miller Aeron Review

 Conclusion

-Overall, the Aeron is a good chair that won't disappoint.
-It offers plenty of ventilation on your back, as well as a high level of comfort.
-The fit isn't as universally acclaimed as other models, but its price tag puts it out of most people's budgets.
+Overall, the Herman Miller Aeron is a good chair with some nice features.
+It offers plenty of ventilation on your back and a high level of comfort.
+The fit isn't as universally acclaimed as other models, and its price tag may put it out of most people's budgets, but if this ends up being your daily seat, we don't think you'll be disappointed.